C-BB-World/Deburn-BackEnd-Staging/docs/v2/architecture/circles.md

 **Steps:**
 1. (Optional) Check common availability across all group members
 2. Verify user is a member of the group (or org admin)
-3. Create meeting with scheduled time, duration, topic
+3. Create meeting with scheduled time, duration, topic, and optional recurrence settings
-4. Initialize attendance records for all group members (status: "pending")
+4. Initialize attendance records for all group members (status: "invited")
 5. For each member with connected Google Calendar:
    - Create calendar event with all attendees
    - Enable Google Meet link generation